JeffreyRodriguez/Liberator12k/QuickStart.md

 #### Print
 ![Customizer Print Section](.manual/customizer_print.png)

-Choose the part you want and push F6 to render it, or from the *Design* menu, select *Render*.
+1. Choose the part you want and push F6 to render it, or from the *Design* menu, select *Render*.
-Once you've rendered a part for printing, you need to export the STL.
+2. Once you've rendered a part for printing, you need to export the STL.
-Push F7 or *File* -> *Export* -> *Export as STL*.
+3. Push F7 or *File* -> *Export* -> *Export as STL*.
-Save it with a unique filename based on the part name.stl
+4. Save it with a unique filename based on the part name.stl

+For instance:
+ * ReceiverFront.stl
+ * ReceiverForend.stl
+ * BarrelCollar.stl
+ * Extractor.stl
+ * Latch.stl
+ * Foregrip.stl

 #### Assembly
 ![Customizer Assembly Section](.manual/customizer_assembly.png)